Phil5555/kalenderPH/README.md

-## A LaTeX based calendar using TikZ
+## A LaTeX based wall calendar using TikZ
+#with days aligned based on weekdays

-For usage see the example files »tikz-kalender-example1.tex«, »tikz-kalender-example2.tex«, and »*.events«.
+For usage see the example files »tikz-kaligned-example1.tex«, »tikz-kaligned-example2.tex«, »tikz-kaligned-example3.tex« and »*.events«.
 See also my [Git repository](https://github.com/Phil5555/kalenderRN).
 The Code is forked from https://github.com/rolfn/kalenderRN and initially inspired by this [document](http://www.texample.net/tikz/examples/a-calender-for-doublesided-din-a4/)